RedHatProductSecurity/trestle-demo/README.md

 If starting from scratch or testing changes to the SSP:

-Run `make bootstrap-workspace` to import the NIST catalog and FedRamp profile Run `make generate-fedramp-ssp` to generate the SSP markdown files under `markdown/system-security-plans`
+Run `make bootstrap-workspace` to import the NIST catalog and FedRamp profile.
+Run `make generate-fedramp-ssp` to generate the SSP markdown files under `markdown/system-security-plans`

 > If changes are made to the SSP markdown, run `make assemble-ssps`